Becoming a Chief Compliance Officer: Skills, Duties and Pathway

 Payal Wadhwa

 Compliance is a mandate for industries such as healthcare, fintech, information technology, telecommunications and more.
 Within these sectors, the frameworks’ increasing complexity necessitates meticulous supervision and effective maintenance of the compliance function.
 Regulatory bodies are getting stricter with enforcement actions, imposing severe penalties and fines in place.
-Moreover, as businesses expand globally, there arise geographical challenges that compliance can address.
+Moreover, as businesses expand globally, geographical challenges arise that compliance can address.
 Given these trends, the demand for Chief Compliance Officers will only increase in the coming years.

-The Bureau of Labor Statistics has projected 15100 job openings for compliance officers in the U.S. alone between 2021 to 2031.
+The Bureau of Labor Statistics has projected 17200 job openings for compliance officers in the U.S. alone between 2021 to 2031.
 If you are an aspiring professional seeking to become a Chief Compliance Officer, we have just the thing for you.
 Read on to understand how to become a Chief Compliance Officer and the roles and responsibilities to be carried out.

 Who is a Chief Compliance Officer?